 Empowers decision makers to improve outcomes

-for communities they serve through cutting-edge AI, social drivers data, and geospatial analytics.
+for communities they serve through cutting-edge AI, population insights data, and geospatial analytics.

-Largest social drivers of health dataset with data on 335M+ people in the US
+Largest population insights dataset with data on 335M+ people in the US

 Individual-level data with 8 years of history on 1,500+ data variables